-Does your child struggle with reading?
+Does your child or a child you know struggle with reading comprehension?

-1. Read with your kids every single day.
+- Read with your kids every single day.

 2. Set a timer and tell your child you want to see how many words he/she can read in one minute.

 This is a great activity IF you have a child that is not bothered by anything timed.
 If that is the case, then leave out the part about one minute and just ask your child to read one or two pages and you can keep up with the time without them knowing.

 Doing this once or twice a week will give you an idea of your child’s fluency rate and if it’s improving or not.
 If kids read too fast or too slow, it impacts their ability to comprehend.